 Debt Service Fund - Property taxes levied for bond debt service are recorded in this fund.
-The fund balance remaining of \$4 thousand is restricted for future debt service.
+The fund balance increased slightly to \$5 thousand and is restricted for future debt service.

 ARPA Fund - This fund holds the American Rescue Plan grant that is refundable to the federal government if unspent.
-There is a balance of \$541 thousand to be utilized or returned to the Federal government in future periods.
+There is a balance of \$260 thousand to be utilized on future projects or returned to the Federal government.